Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Business Central ISVs

-There are many Independent Software Vendors, or ISVs, who have written plugins for Business Central that can extend the capabilities of the system.
-This could mean advanced warehouse management functionality, advanced shipping and transportation, or container management.
+Many Independent Software Vendors, or ISVs, have written plugins for Business Central to extend the system's capabilities.
+This could mean advanced warehouse management functionality, shipping and transportation, or container management.

-Some ISVs have leveraged the core distribution management functions of Business Central and applied industry-specific software solutions on top to create customized products for item purchasing, sales order entry, order fulfillment, and shipping.
+Some ISVs have leveraged the core distribution management functions of Business Central, building industry-specific software solutions on top to create customized products for item purchasing, sales order entry, order fulfillment, and shipping.
 Other ISVs have targeted industry-specific functionality, such as food and beverage, fashion, and industrial manufacturing.

-The healthy community of Independent Software Vendors creating custom solutions for Microsoft Business Central is a benefit that must be taken into consideration as part of any evaluation of ERP systems for midsize businesses.
+The robust community of Independent Software Vendors creating custom solutions for Microsoft Business Central is a benefit that must be considered as part of any evaluation of ERP systems for midsize businesses.

 How to Know If You Need an ERP Upgrade - Free Download